Chargeback Facts vs. Fiction: 15 Things You Shouldn’t Believe

 For a certain type of dispute — including the most common dispute, 10.4 – Fraud, Card Absent Environment — ’pre-arbitration response’ now represents what was formerly referred to as a representment or chargeback dispute.
 It’s the process a merchant uses to fight or respond to a dispute.

 When you send a pre-arbitration response, the cardholder’s bank can either accept the response (meaning you win the dispute) or the bank can reject the response by sending a pre-arbitration denial.
 If a denial is issued, you can accept the dispute or you can ask your bank to file for arbitration on your behalf.
 If your bank starts this new process, then arbitration fees would come into play.

 Want Help Distinguishing Fact from Fiction?

 Are you tired of falsehoods and assumptions?
+Irritated by the time consuming process of digging through complicated rules and expectations?
 Do you want clarity and insight so you can make the best decisions for your business?
-Midigator can help.

 Contact us today.
 We’ll make sure you can always tell the chargeback facts from fiction.